Reduce symptoms of menopause with silk by Dr. Harper

-The founder of London’s Harper Clinic Dr. Shahzadi Harper shares with MayfairSilk why she believes that silk is great for those suffering from the symptoms of perimenopause and menopause.
+The founder of London’s Harper Clinic, Dr. Shahzadi Harper, shares with MayfairSilk why she believes that silk is great for those suffering from menopausal symptoms of perimenopausal symptoms.

 According to Dr Harper, the concerns she most frequently comes across are:

 100% pure silk is naturally thermoregulating.
-This means that it keeps you at comfortable temperature throughout the night.
+This means that it helps keep you at a comfortable temperature throughout the night.
 Cosy in winter and cool in summer.
-While your body sleeps, silk helps even out the temperature fluctuations.
-This is why silk sheets are recommended to anyone suffering with hot flushes and night sweats.
+While your body sleeps, silk helps evens out the temperature fluctuations.
+This is why silk sheets are recommended to anyone suffering with hot flashes and night sweats.

 2) A dull complexion